aiman-al-masoud/cinciarellang/docs/wiki/4-functions/2-recursion/README.md

 fib(10); //89
 ```

-This has the added benefit of making it very explicit when a function is recursive.
+Though it may look weird or too wordy, this has the added benefit of making it very explicit when a function is recursive.